 - 1. Write always in black ink and never use correction fluid; - 2.
 When corrections are necessary, cross out the original entry with a single line (leaving the original entry visible), enter the correction alongside and initial it.
 If the reason for the correction is not obvious, enter an explanation; - 3.
 Each page should be numbered and carry the date of the work performed; - 4.
 Do not skip pages.
-Partially blank pages must be crossed; - 5.
+Partially blank pages must have blank space crossed out and initialed; - 5.
 Each entry should be understandable by a person who has some general knowledge in relevant science and technology without additional explanation by the authors; and - 6.
 Each logbook gets a number, that is written on the cover of the book with an alcohol marker.